hackle/blogger/src/raw/presso-pragmatic-unit-testing.md

 The difference is then, whether testing is automated, or manual; whether efficient, or wasteful; whether it suits a purpose, or defeats it.

-Unit testing is usually considered automated, efficient and suitable - but it's not always the case!
-However, more often than not, unit testing is a practice that gives more benefits than grief.
+Unit testing is usually considered automated, efficient and suitable.
+Although it's not always the case, more often than not, we consider it a practice that gives more benefits than grief.

 ![slide 5](https://s3-ap-southeast-2.amazonaws.com/hacklewayne.com/img-05.jpg)